-NUTRIENT ASSESSMENT PROTOCOL FOR LAKES AND RESERVOIRS
+NUTRIENT LISTING METHODOLOGY FOR LAKES AND RESERVOIRS

-Nutrient impairment occurs when algae and other aquatic vegetation (macrophytes) interfere with designated uses such as contact recreation, domestic water supply, or coldwater aquatic life.
-Excess amounts of nitrogen and phosphorus can cause undesirable aquatic life (e.g., community composition shifts or toxic algal blooms) and/or result in a dominance of nuisance species (e.g., excessive and/or unsightly algal mats or surface plankton scums).
+Nutrient impairment occurs when algae and other aquatic vegetation (macrophytes) interfere with designated uses such as recreation, water supply, or aquatic life.
+Excess amounts of nitrogen and phosphorus can cause increases in undesirable aquatic life (e.g., community composition shifts or toxic algal blooms) and/or result in a dominance of nuisance species (e.g., excessive and/or unsightly algal mats or surface plankton scums).
 Excessive algal growth may cause anaerobic conditions resulting in fish kills or loss of sensitive species.